James Chisholm (merchant): Religion, education, public service, politics and later life (1823–1837)

 James Chisholm gave to public and private charitable institutions and served on their councils and committees.
 He was a reformed evangelical Christian, many of the charities he supported being sponsored by the Presbyterian Church, but he also supported the construction of the first Roman Catholic chapel in Hyde Park.
 Chisholm contributed to the establishment of Scots Church in Sydney (1826), and its associated religious-social schemes, principally through his loyalty to Rev. John Dunmore Lang (1799–1878).
-He was a founding trustee of the Sydney Public Free Grammar School of Dr Laurence Hynes Halloran (1824), and became a member of its management committee (1825), was a founding governor of Sydney College (1830), and a supporter, shareholder and councilor of Lang’s Presbyterian School, Australian College (1831).
-In the field of assisted emigration, Chisholm was a committee member and treasurer of Lang’s Emigrant’s Friend Society (1832).
+He was a founding trustee of the Sydney Public Free Grammar School of Dr Laurence Hynes Halloran (1824), and became a member of its management committee (1825), was a founding governor of Sydney College (1830), and a supporter, shareholder and councilor of Lang's Presbyterian School, Australian College (1831).
+In the field of assisted emigration, Chisholm was a committee member and treasurer of Lang's Emigrant's Friend Society (1832).
 In addition to his interests in the Bank of NSW, Chisholm was a founding shareholder in the Bank of Australia (July 1826), and later a trustee of the Savings Bank of NSW, which opened on 18 August 1832 at his three-story house next door to the trading bank.

-Chisholm had long and active involvement in the colonial court system of NSW (1822–37): he was one of two members of the Governor’s Court, appointed by Governor Macquarie (1822–23); and a member of the ‘grand juries’ and juries of the Quarter Sessions courts (1823–36), being their first Foreman (1824).
+Chisholm had long and active involvement in the colonial court system of NSW (1822–37): he was one of two members of the Governor's Court, appointed by Governor Macquarie (1822–23); and a member of the ‘grand juries’ and juries of the Quarter Sessions courts (1823–36), being their first Foreman (1824).
 He was prominent in initiatives for political change through his association with the reforms of William Charles Wentworth (1790–1872).
 He supported Wentworth in his campaigns for trial by jury, taxation reform and representative government in the form of an elected Legislative Assembly, being a founding member of the Australian Patriotic Association (1835).
 Although aligned with Lang and Wentworth, Chisholm was not a radical – his politics would appear conservative to modern observers – but in the context of colonial NSW they were democratic and reformist.
 Throughout his public service, he maintained his family and business interests, and remained loyal to his friends: as an example, along with his friend John Dickson, he provided co-surety of £6,000 for William Douglas Campbell in his legal suit against the estate of his former business partner, Garnham Blaxcell (1823–27).
+In 1827, Chisholm was granted 2118 acre of land in what is now Smithfield, and the village was initially called 'Chisholm's Bush'.